Kia Cadenza Insurance Rates

 | Wyoming | $1,064 | -$128 | -10.7% |

-If you like to drive fast or tend to cause accidents, you may be forking out at least $1,400 to $2,000 additional per year, depending on your age.
-Insurance for high-risk drivers is expensive and can cost as much as 43% to 131% more than the average policy.
+If you have a few violations or tend to cause accidents, you may be forking out at least $1,400 to $2,000 additional annually, depending on your age.
+A high-risk auto insurance policy can be from 43% to 131% more than the average rate.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |